 Research is characterized as a systematic process of inquiry and analysis into any phenomenon, aiming to identify new trends or questions and validate existing theoretical concepts in a given discipline (Taylor et al., 2015).
 Two primary research methodologies exist: qualitative and quantitative.
 Quantitative methodology involves deriving statistical and quantifiable variables related to a research phenomenon, identifying numerical trends and collecting factual, numerical information (Bryman & Bell, 2015).

 Conversely, qualitative research delves into the assumptions, reasons, and insights associated with knowledge in a particular field.
 It aims to obtain descriptive data that researchers can analyze and assess, acknowledging a dynamic and negotiated reality during the research process (Bryman & Bell, 2015).

 For this study, the qualitative methodology will be employed.
 This choice is driven by the need to identify descriptive data concerning the dynamics of the IT SME sector in the United Kingdom.
 The study seeks to evaluate the effectiveness of e-recruitment methods in the IT SME sector, necessitating the utilization of industry knowledge and existing trends in e-recruitment to derive valid and accurate inferences.

 The following research questions will be answered in this study:

 Another collection of studies derives statistics and trends about the nature of SMEs in the United Kingdom.
-These studies provide information regarding the nature, size, and scope of SMEs in the IT sector of the United Kingdom.
+These studies provide information regarding SMEs' nature, size, and scope in the UK's IT sector.